gecko0307/box/README.md

 * Cross-platform
 * Respects non-latin filenames
 * Generates slightly smaller files than Tar
-* Simple and straightforward, easy to decode and encode in any language with native Unicode support
+* Simple and straightforward, easy to pack and unpack in any language with native Unicode support
 * Can be used as an asset container for game engines

 Current limitations